So you need a homeschool classroom and you really don’t have room for it, huh? That means you might need some homeschool room ideas for small spaces?

 If it has enough space for a desk, table, or even a fold down desk, then it will work just fine.

-I like how this kitchen has a desk and storage space for the bigger kids, but also has a small table workspace for the younger kids.
+I like how this first kitchen has a homeschool desk and storage space for the bigger kids (or you!) tucked against the wall, but also has a small table workspace for the younger kids.

 Also, I think they did a good job in this kitchen of combining study and kitchen space.